BhavanaNannuru/cyber_projects/whois_lookup/README.md

 # 🕵️ WHOIS Threat Analyzer

 A Python-based cybersecurity tool to analyze domain WHOIS data, assess risk, and flag potentially malicious domains based on multiple signals.
+The tool also includes DNS resolution to fetch the IP address of each domain.

 > ⚡️ Designed for cybersecurity learners, CTI analysts, and ethical hackers who want a practical, extensible WHOIS inspection pipeline.